Ragi mudde: Eaten with

 Ragi mudde is consumed with the famous Karnataka-style upsaaru [Also known as "Sappneeru", a portmanteau of sappe meaning bland and neeru meaning water], bassaaru or nati koli saaru (chicken curry) or menthyada gojju (sweet and sour dish made of fenugreek and tamarind).
 In most of southern Karnataka/old Mysore it is eaten almost daily.
 Many luxury hotels serve ragi mudde on special occasions.
 In the Rayalaseema region of Andhra Pradesh, it is eaten with pappu and chatnee.
-Ragi sankati is also a main food in Anantapur district.
+Ragi sankati is also a main food in Anantapur and Annamayya districts.
 It is served in almost all hotels in Anantapur district.